 3.2.
 No member has the right to demand membership fee or other deposits refunded or to any calculated share of the Association’s fund or funds.

-4. Economic governance
+4. Financial governance

 4.2.
 The Board shall decide on the organization of administrative costs, scholarships and grants to promote the Association’s purpose.